 Private development in the area is already well underway.
-It includes a $20-million, 100-unit Homewood Suites hotel featured a Starbucks coffee shop and a restaurant.
-The North Bay Parry Sound District Health Unit is constructing a two-storey, headquarters with 59,000 square feet of space.
+It includes a $20-million, 100-unit Homewood Suites hotel featuring a Starbucks coffee shop and a restaurant.
+The North Bay Parry Sound District Health Unit is constructing a two-storey headquarters with 59,000 square feet of space.
 And Marina Point Retirement Residence is spending $24 million on a major expansion that will add 113 units to its complex.

 After some additional consultation through January, the design firm will determine the best location for each of the components and compile that into one final design, which will then go to council for approval.

 “Sometimes it’s about finding the right location for certain things to occur,” Hillier said.

 Because this plan lays out a 20-year vision for the downtown and waterfront, Hillier said individual projects would be rolled out in phases, into projects that can be completed over the immediate, short, medium and longer terms.

 Immediate-term projects are items that can be done within six to 18 months, short term project could be rolled out in five years, medium-term projects would be done in five to 10 years, and long-term plans would be implemented in 10 or more years.

 Some of the simpler projects could be things like amending the city’s own bylaws to allow for things like renting space to ensure city policy is aligned with the plan’s vision, Hillier said.

 The timing on some of the projects may shift depending on funding opportunities and what’s going on in the community at the time, Hillier added.

 Tendering and applications for funding will be done for each individual project, Hillier said, and because the plan hasn’t yet been approved, no municipal funding has yet been set aside.